Shuprotikroy/indianstarup-analysis-python/README.md

 # Indian Startup Analysis

+-Refer to startupanalysisnotebook.ipynb for the jupytr notebook

+-Refer to startupanalysisreport.pdf for the pdf report

 This project consists of a statistical detailed analysis of successful indian startups from 1984-2000 giving potential investors useful insights such as :-
 - Which city has the highest number of successful startups?
 - Regression Analysis telling startups the possible investments that can be raised in the future by startups as a whole